zmazz/zmazz/README.md

 Education & experiences:
 - Le Wagon 2023 => Bootcamp in machine learning and artificial intelligence
 - Ecole des Mines de Paris 2016 => MSc, generalist science and engineering, minor in industrial economics
-- Prépa MP* Stanislas 2012 => BSc, focus on mathematics and physics, minor in computer sciences
+- Prépa MP* 2012 => BSc, focus on mathematics and physics, minor in computer sciences

 <!--
 **zmazz/zmazz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.